 Butter Chicken is often high in saturated fat (and calories) from large amounts of ghee (clarified butter) and cream.
 Because this dish uses only a small amount of butter, and swaps cream for evaporated milk and Greek yogurt, it saves you a lot of saturated fat.

 The nutrition information in the recipe below is for the butter chicken only, and doesn't account for rice or whatever you decide to serve with it.

 This recipe is gluten-free as written.
 Serve with a gluten-free grain like rice or quinoa to make it a complete gluten-free meal.

 Quick and Easy, Healthier Butter Chicken

-- 1 pounds rotisserie chicken or 1 ½ cooked chicken meat
+- 1 rotisserie chicken or 1 pound cooked chicken

 - 1 medium onion chopped

 - 1 Tablespoon grated ginger

 - ½ teaspoon salt see note